This guide applies to multi-project subscriptions for Social Pinpoint and does not cover Single Project or Single Tool plans.

 • Group - Associates a project with other related projects for reporting purposes.

-By default, new projects can be added to a site by any Site Administrator or a Team Lead.
+By default, new projects can be added to a site by any Site Admin or a Team Lead.
 The Project Launch Wizard provides an easy to use, step-by-step process to guide users through the setup process.

 To add a new project: